Things To Do In Ajijic

 Horseback Riding: On the Camino Real in La Floresta, a 15 min walk.
 You can ride along the water’s edge, through town, or on the mountain trails.

-Lake Chapala Society: Open from 10 am to 5 pm (office only until 2 pm), Mon to Sat except holidays, 16 de Septiembre at corner of Ramón Corona (Marcos Castellanos).
-Even if you are here only for a month, buy an inexpensive membership. http://lakechapalasociety.com
+Lake Chapala Society: Open from 10 am to 5 pm (office only until 2 pm), Mon to Sat except holidays, 16 de Septiembre at corner of Ramón Corona (the southern extension of Marcos Castellanos).
+Even if you are here only for a month, buy an inexpensive temporary membership. http://lakechapalasociety.com

-Live Theatre in English: Lakeside Little Theatre www.lakesidelittletheatre.com.
-Bravo Theatre and Bare Stage (reading only) may have Facebook announcements.
+Live Theatre in English: Lakeside Little Theatre, well established, in San Antonio.
+The Bravo Theatre (100-seats) and Bare Stage Theatre Mexico (reading only, 40 seats) may have Facebook announcements.

 Mezcala Island: Mezcala town is a 50 minute drive east from here.
-The island just offshore in Lake Chapala has a fascinating history from the War of Independence from Spain 1810-1820, and was subsequently used as a prison.
+The island just offshore in Lake Chapala has a fascinating history from the War of Independence from Spain 1810-1820, and was subsequently used as a prison 1826-1855.
 Here is the history.
-By the way, it explains the reason for our nearby street to be called Calle Marcos Castellanos.o https://www.chapala.com/lakechapala/the-battle-of-mezcala-island/.
-Just go to their modest museum and lovely malecon and ask around for a boat driver/tour guide.
+By the way, it explains the reason for our nearby streets to be name after Marcos Castellanos and Encarnacion Rosas. https://www.chapala.com/lakechapala/the-battle-of-mezcala-island/.
+Just go to their modest museum and lovely malecon in the town and ask around for a boat driver/tour guide.

 Pueblo Mágico: Ajijic was recenty given the status of a “Pueblo Magico”.
 Each pueblo magico has its own distinct heritage to celebrate.
 For Ajijic, it is murals and (arguably) the cobblestone streets.
 See pic.